danielywang/quizlet_cmd/README.md

 ***
 ## Versioning

-Version 1.1.1
+Version 1.1.3

-**Now supports voice prompts!**
+**1.1 Now supports voice prompts!**
 The *say* feature will be automatically turned on if you are on Mac OS.
 Again, feel free to turn it off.

+**1.1.3 Colors and bolding support Windows**
 ***
 ## Author